 GOLD, J. and ANDERSON, L. (2017) Developing leadership and management skills (Ebook).
 CIPD and Kogan Page.

 GOLD, J., THORPE, R. and MUMFORD, A. (2010) Leadership and management development.
 5th ed.
 London: Chartered Institute of Personnel and Development.

-LANCASTER, A (2019) Driving performance through learning.
+LANCASTER, A (2019) Driving performance through learning: develop employees through effective workplace learning.
 London: Kogan Page.

 Visit the CIPD and Kogan Page Bookshop to see all our priced publications currently in print.

 DEAN, M. and PERRETT, R. (2020) Overcoming barriers to women’s workplace leadership: insights from the interaction of formal and informal support mechanisms in trade unions.
 Industrial Relations Journal.
 Vol 51, No 3, May. pp169-184.

 FOX, A. (2013) Help managers shine.
 HR Magazine.
 Vol 58, No 2, February. pp43-44,46,48.

 GRANT, R (2018) Five steps to delivering effective management apprenticeships.
 People Management (online).15 March.